-This is a new target: from 2019 onwards, water intensity is measured in m3 per million cigarettes equivalent produced.
 Despite the increase of production of our new RRP which requires approximately four to five times more water per unit of product than conventional cigarettes, we managed to reduced withdrawals by improving water efficiency throughout the process and implementing new technologies to recycle and reuse water, and by using rainwater harvesting where feasible, with a view to minimize water discharge.
-In the first year (2019) we managed to follow the reduction trajectory, and we are on track to achieve the target in 2022.
+In the second year (2020) we managed to achieve a ratio of 4.2 m3 of water withdrawn per million cigarettes equivalent produced following the reduction trajectory, and we are on track to achieve the target in 2022.